markNZed/processism-react-three/storyboard.md

 ### 3.2.2.
 Animation
 Fade out the purple entity and 5 blue entities drop into the Z plane and form a pentagon around the original blue entity.
 There is some space between every entity.
 ### 3.2.3.
 Narration
-Now, let’s explore the idea of accumulation.
-Watch as five more blue entities drop into place, surrounding our original blue entity and forming a pentagon.
-Notice how these new entities create two distinct situations.
+Let’s explore the idea of accumulation.
+Watch as five more blue entities descend into the scene and arrange themselves in a pentagon around the original blue entity.
+There is some space between them, emphasizing that each entity is distinct and has not yet established direct connections.

-First, our original blue entity is now surrounded by other blue entities.
-Each of these surrounding entities could potentially interact with the original one, creating what we can call internal relations.
-Meanwhile, these outer entities could also relate to other entities outside this group, which we can think of as external relations.
+However, this accumulation changes the potential of the system.
+Now, the original blue entity is part of a group, where the possibility of internal relations—interactions between entities within the group—and external relations—interactions with entities outside the group—emerges.

-There’s a significant difference between a single blue entity and a group of blue entities.
-A single entity has no internal relations — there’s nothing else to interact with.
-But when we have a group, we suddenly have both internal and external relations.
+This distinction is important: a single entity has no internal relations because there's nothing else to interact with.
+But when we introduce a group, interactions become possible, creating the conditions for internal and external relationships to form.

-This accumulation changes the potential of the system.
-For example, a single H2O molecule can’t form a water drop.
-But when many H2O molecules come together, they can form a drop of water.
-This is what we call strong emergence — the behavior of the water drop isn’t found in just one H2O molecule but appears when many molecules accumulate together.
+This accumulation has a transformative effect.
+For example, a single H₂O molecule cannot form a drop of water.
+But when many H₂O molecules gather together, they exhibit properties like fluidity and cohesion.
+This is what we call emergence—new properties that arise from the collective interaction of simpler entities, properties that do not exist in isolation.

-In this way, the system made up of these blue entities has new properties that didn’t exist when there was just one entity.
-The accumulation has created something new that we couldn’t have seen by looking at a single entity alone.
+The group of blue entities is now poised to form something more complicated, with the potential for new properties and behaviors to emerge from their eventual interactions.

 ## 3.3.
 Scene: Abstraction
 ### 3.3.1.
 Objective